Last updated: 12/01/2012

 • 3Gstore is the best place for cellular air cards, cellular routers, and adaptors.
 They carry a full line of the Wilson and Cradlepoint products.
 They also provide a lot of educational information on their website.
 A really good reason to purchase from them is the support you get.

-• WiFiRanger is a cellular router that provides for WiFi networks as a WAN source as well as the 3G or 4G cellular network.
+• WiFiRanger is a family of cellular routers that provide for WiFi networks as a WAN source as well as the 3G or 4G cellular network.
 It has an external radio/antenna that can pick up wifi from farther away than other WiFi as WAN products.

 This section covers ways to acquire and improve cellular and WiFi signals and redistribute them in your RV.
 The principles cover both voice communications and data communications.
 The problems are the same: